Tables and Indicators

 Indicator 11 - 60 Day Timeline

-a = # of children for whom parental consent to evaluate was received.
+a = # of children for whom parental consent to evaluate was received, and

 b = # of children whose evaluations were completed within 60 days (or State-established timeline).